 TAA has a wide scope of usage, because it improves whole image (not only the edges of the geometry, like MSAA) including geometry, shadows, etc. It greatly reduces all the problems, and does not cut the performance down, working well with both static and dynamic images.
 However, keep in mind that the key factor of good TAA performance is optimized content of the scene: the higher FPS is, the faster temporal anti-aliasing smooths the scene.
 In addition to this, UNIGINE allows you to choose the type of anti-aliasing: TAA or FXAA, or combine them both for better image quality (FXAA is applied before temporal summing).

 Temporal Anti-Aliasing (TAA) settings are available for adjustment via the Render -> Antialiasing section of the Settings window, along with SRAA, Fast approXimate Anti-Aliasing (FXAA) and Supersampling settings.
 The following settings are available when the Custom preset for Anti-Aliasing is selected.

-The index of the currently used AA (Anti-Aliasing) preset.
-One of the following values:
+The index of the AA (Anti-Aliasing) preset used at the moment.
+To customize Anti-Aliasing options at run time you should activate the Custom preset: One of the following values: